arXiv-research/Quatm/README.md

 # Max - Q
+Repo under construction and not fully functional.

-Research and Development of advanced machine-learning algorithms and models implemented in an artificial neural-network and virtual environment.
-As a form of Time-Series execution.
+Research and Development of advanced machine-learning algorithms and models implemented in an artificial neural-networks and virtual environments.
+In a form of Time-Series execution.

 <p align="center">
   <img src="CIM_animted_-4.gif" alt="demo" />